 In other words, your baby can have both food allergies and histamine intolerance, with food allergies contributing to overall histamine load and making symptoms worse.

-First foods resources will tell you to avoid citrus, tomatoes, strawberries, and other berries because these foods are “acidic.”
+Many first foods resources will tell you to avoid citrus, tomatoes, strawberries, and other berries because these foods are “acidic.”
 But the reality is that they liberate histamine, triggering its release.
 And if your little one is sensitive to excess histamine, there may be signs of irritation.

-This helps to explain why some babies can “acidic” foods with abandon, while others have a reaction.
+This helps to explain why some babies can eat “acidic” foods with abandon, while others have a reaction.

 When it comes to eczema, there’s more than histamine at play.
 But histamine overload will add fuel to the fire.
 And in some cases, making an effort to reduce histamine load will help manage stubborn cases of eczema.